Hydrometallurgy

 Pre-oxidation and leaching

 Modern extraction of precious and base metals usually involves one or all of the following processes: pre-oxidation of the concentrate, cyanidation or leaching.
+In all of them heavy duty agitators are core piece of equipment.

 If air or oxygen is introduced into the tank, suitable gas handling impellers are selected to prevent impeller “flooding”.
 Additionally, Mixtec can offer “gas down the shaft” configuration of the mixer to introduce gas in a tank where no sparging system is installed.